baileydunning/blm-spider/README.md

 # BLM Spider

-This project provides a high-performance API for discovering Bureau of Land Management (BLM) campsites across the United States.
-It combines a custom spider, scheduled automation, and a Node.js server to deliver reliable, structured campsite data via the /campsites and /campsites/{id} endpoints.
+This project provides an API for discovering Bureau of Land Management (BLM) campsites across the United States.
+It combines a custom spider, scheduled automation, and a Node.js server to deliver location data via the /campsites and /campsites/{id} endpoints.
 A GitHub Actions workflow runs the spider automatically each week, ensuring that the data remains current.

 The spider regularly scans the BLM website, extracts and filters campsite detail pages, and saves the results to a structured JSON dataset.
-It’s optimized for resilience and speed using parallel fetching, persistent connections, retry logic, and efficient in-memory exclusion rules.
+It’s optimized using parallel fetching, persistent connections, retry logic, and in-memory exclusion rules.
 Geospatial enrichment is performed entirely offline—inferring U.S. state boundaries from coordinates using Turf.js and a local GeoJSON file.

 Whether you're building a camping app, visualizing public land usage, or exploring the outdoors, this project offers a fast, lightweight foundation for accessing and working with BLM campsite data.

-**Disclaimer:** Not all locations in this dataset are guaranteed to be valid or legal campsites.
-Best-effort filtering is applied to exclude irrelevant results (such as day-use areas and shooting ranges), but manual verification is always recommended before visiting.
+**Disclaimer:** This dataset is generated through automated scraping and filtering.
+While best efforts are made to exclude non-campsites (e.g., day-use areas, shooting ranges), accuracy is not guaranteed.
+Always confirm a site’s legal status and accessibility with the BLM before visiting.

 ---